Lodewikus2000/tictactoe/README.md

 # tictactoe

 This is a simple tic tac toe game.
 The players place their mark by tapping a tile.
-The game informs the players whose turn it is, who won, and if there is a draw.
-A toast message informs the players of an invalid move.
 The players can reset the game with the reset button.
 Rotating the device keeps the game state.

+__Now includes an amazing statusbar that informs the players whose turn it is, who won, and if there is a draw.__

+A toast message informs the players of an invalid move.

 A new game.